OpenNyAI/Opennyai/docs/source/ner/legal_named_entities.rst

  [{Madhu Limaye v.
 State of Mahrashtra: [Madhu Limaye v.
 State of Mahrashtra, Madhu Limaye v.
 State of Maharashtra, Madhu Limaye, Madhu Limaye, Madhu Limaye]}]

 2. `Statute`: The same statute can be written in multiple ways in a judgment.
 E.g. 'Indian Penal Code', 'IPC', 'Indian Penal Code, 1860' etc.
+We have incorporated the acronyms for some well known statutes such as IPC,CrPC,Income Tax act,Motor vehicles act,sarfaesi etc.
-We cluster all such statutes and assign a head of such cluster as the full form of the statute.
+We cluster all such statutes and assign a head of such cluster as the full form of that statute.
 The statute clusters can be accessed by
 `doc.user_data['provision_statute_clusters']`

 3. `Provision-Statute`: Every provision should have an associated statute but sometimes the